 - Diyala to the Persian border

 Fighting on the Diyala river was important to meet up with Russian forces operating in Persia.
 Germany sent agents through Baghdad across Persia to Afghanistan to persuade the Afghans to launch a jihad into India.
 This would have required British troops to leave the Western Front to go to India, so there would have been fewer British troops for the Germans to fight.
 However the Russians soon left Persia because of the Russian Revolution.

 The Euphrates advance included the Second Battle of Ramadi which was a nearly perfect battle.
 Ottoman forces in Syria were preparing to recover Baghdad but when General Allenby broke through the Ottoman defences in the Palestine Campaign, the Ottoman forces were directed against Allenby and the threat to Baghdad ended.

 The Tigris continues into Turkey and the British Army pursued the Ottoman Army northwards.
 On 30 October 1918 an Armistice was signed between the Ottoman Turks and the Allies.
 Nevertheless the British forces continued their advance to Mosul, occupying it two weeks later and adding the oil-rich region to the area under their control, amidst Turkish protests.

-The Campaign was over, but Iraq’s troubles were to continue for many years to come.
-The post-war history of Iraq is covered here.
+The Campaign was over, but Iraq’s troubles were to continue for many years post-war.